DriftwoodPalace/Hodl-Guide/index.md

 nav_order:
 ---
 ---
-# WORK IN PROGRESS, GUIDE NOT COMPLETE YET, SE V1.0 IN THE MEANTIME
+*THIS IS A WORK IN PROGRESS, SE V1.0 (https://github.com/DriftwoodPalace/guides/hodl-guide) IN THE MEANTIME*
 # The Hodl Guide v2.0
+## Multi-sig Cold storage
 {: .no_toc }

 ## Table of contents